amanbinepal/522_group_project_group_44/README.md

 The data set used in this project is from the Behavioral Risk Factor Surveillance System (BRFSS) 2015, an annual health-related telephone survey conducted by the Centers for Disease Control and Prevention (CDC).
 The original dataset was cleaned and prepared by Alex Teboul and is available on Kaggle [here] https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset/data

+Date was sourced from: https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators

 ## Report

-The final report can be found [here]
+The final report can be found in src folder.

 ## Usage